Workplace diversity values people from various backgrounds.

 How can cultural diversity in the workplace be managed?

-What are some common examples of diversity in the workplace?
+What are some examples of diversity in the workplace?

 Here are a few examples illustrating how different perspectives can enrich the tapestry of the workplace: